quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/configuring-ssr.md

 By default, Quasar CLI wraps your App component and calls `$q.onSSRHydrated()` on the client-side when this wrapper component gets mounted.
 This is the moment that the client-side takes over.
 You don't need to configure anything for this to happen.

-However should you wish to override the moment when this happens, you need to set quasar.config.js > ssr > manualPostHydrationTrigger: true.
+However should you wish to override the moment when this happens, you need to set quasar.config file > ssr > manualPostHydrationTrigger: true.
 For whatever your reason is (very custom use-case), this is an example of manually triggering the post hydration:

 ```js
 // App.vue - Composition API